- Minnesota Protective Order Laws

 - Join Safe Passage For Children & Advocate For Abused Children At the Capital

-KARA is a passionate and unapologetic voice for the weakest and most vulnerable citizens among us.
+KARA is a passionate and unapologetic voice for the weakest and most vulnerable citizens among us; RESOURCE LINKS

 At risk children have no voice in the homes they are raised in, no voice in the courts that manage their lives, the media only rarely gives attention to them, and they can’t represent themselves at the legislature and for far too long they have been badly treated because of it.

-Support Minnesota and the U.S. adopt the United Nations Convention on the Rights of the Child.
-Summary of Rights
+Support children and have our government adopt the United Nations Convention on the Rights of the Child.
+Summary of Rights (America is the only nation in the world not a signing member to this charter)

 Support increasing state funding to provide quality early childhood education taught by licensed professionals for low-income and low-middle income families across the state.
 Support page 13